-The hormonal IUD is different from all other types of hormonal birth control in that it does permit some ovulation and natural cycling.
+Hormonal IUDs are different from all types of hormonal birth control in that they do not suppress ovulation and can, therefore, permit natural cycling.

-Other benefits of the hormonal IUD are that it dramatically decreases menstrual flow and can relieve symptoms of endometriosis.
+Other benefits of hormonal IUDs are that they are convenient and a highly effective method of birth control.
+They can also dramatically reduce menstrual flow and relieve pain and other symptoms of endometriosis.